 Wouldn't it be nice if the treatment of depression was simple?
 Unfortunately, there's nothing simple about depression treatment in the real world.
-Treatment-resistant depression (TRD) refers to illness that hasn't respond to trials of adequate duration and dosage of at least two antidepressants.
+Treatment-resistant depression (TRD) refers to depression that hasn't responded to trials of adequate duration and dosage of at least two antidepressants.
 It's important that previous medication trials be long enough that you're actually… Continue reading Treatment-Resistant Depression: When What’s Supposed to Work Doesn’t

 Birth of a New Brain chronicles author Dyane Harwood’s journey with postpartum onset bipolar disorder.
 The story’s rich, vivid descriptions draw the reader along on the intense roller coaster ride of the author's illness experience.
 Many elements of her story will be hauntingly familiar to those whose lives have been touched in some way by bipolar… Continue reading Book Review: Birth of a New Brain